 The purpose of business ethics is to set standards by which people within the company should be upheld.
-While these standards are not required by law, it is in the best interest of a business that people hold to standards of honesty and integrity.
+While these standards are not required by law, it is within the best interest of a business.
+The people that work for the business must hold to standards of honesty and integrity.
 This is important not only for the internal affairs of the business but also for its outward-facing appearance.
-People do business with, and purchase products and services from, businesses that they trust.
+People do business with, and purchase products and services from businesses that they trust.

 Common reasons one would be wise to hire a business attorney would be: